 That’s how I discovered the law.
-After shadowing a small-town attorney in my hometown in South Dakota, I knew the law was for me.
+After shadowing an estate planning attorney in my hometown in South Dakota, I knew the law was for me.
 People came invested in knowing the answer.
-And I really dug “death law”, probate law and estate planning.
-It’s all about educating people and coming up with a strategy to minimize legal issues.
+Getting an estate plan that works is all about educating people and coming up with a strategy to minimize legal issues.

 I was also specifically prepared for it in a way most lawyers aren’t.